Themes and action steps

 6) Theme: Direct financial resources to Theme One.

 Action: Theme one is the most expensive priority in the strategic plan.
 A few examples, we built a Numen Lumen Pavilion as a several million-dollar structural commitment to religious diversity as well as a financial commitment to the Center for the Study of Religion and Culture.
 The University is making an $80 million decade long commitment to our first generation and low-income merit scholarship programs and invested in a space for the Center for Access and Success.
 We invested $500,000 in three years in an opportunity fund to increase faculty diversity.
-We created several new positions: An assistant director of Human Resources, a coordinator of university wide bias and discrimination teams, a director of the domestic study away efforts, an Associate Director for the Watson/Odyssey Scholars Program, an assistant director in the Center for Race, Ethnicity and Diversity Education, a new position in Latin American recruitment and an Associate Provost for Inclusive Community.
+We created several new positions: An assistant director of Human Resources, a coordinator of university wide bias and discrimination teams, a director of the domestic study away efforts, an Associate Director for the Watson/Odyssey Scholars Program, an assistant director in the Center for Race, Ethnicity and Diversity Education, a new position in Latin American recruitment and and an Associate Provost for Inclusive Community.

 7) Theme: Examination hiring protocols and increase representational diversity in faculty, staff and senior leadership.